l3uddz/unionfs_cleaner/README.md

 The other config options are below:

-pushover_app_token is used to send notifications on start/stop of the uploader
+pushover_app_token is used to send notifications on start/stop of the uploader & backup manager

 pushover_user_token same as above.
 Both of these entries must be filled for push notifications, leave empty to disable notifications.